oestrich/intro-hypermedia/rest/01_slide.md

 * Retrieve a resource

+.notes should never change a resource

 !SLIDE
 # POST

 * Most generic verb
 * Can use it for anything

+.notes no semantic meaning

 !SLIDE
 # PUT

 * Update or Create a resouce, "Put this resource at this url"
 * Must be the entire resource, not partial

+.notes rails does this wrong

 !SLIDE
 # DELETE